Red Žiča monastery

 In 1804, the Serbian leader Karađorđe Petrović renovated it again.
 But after the collapse of the First Serbian Uprising (1804-1813), the monastery was abandoned again.
 The new renovation was started in 1856 by Bishop Joaniki.
 Then, during the Second World War, Žiča was bombed and the German soldiers destroyed it, burning the monastery and its buildings, including the library with 50.000 books.

 The bigger restoration and partial reconstruction of the Žiča took place in 1953, and also in the last few years.
 In mid-October, a decision was made to continue the conservation works on the ground floor and façade of the Church.

 The monastery complex and architecture

 Žiča monastery belongs to the Raška architectural school.
 Raška style was developed during the reign of the Nemanjić dynasty.
 It is a specific style, a combination of Slavic and early Christian church architecture.
-The church was built of bricks and stone.
+This church was built of bricks and stone.

-The entrance to the complex looks like a little fortress.
+Actually, the entrance to the complex looks like a little fortress.

-The combination of different layers of stones and bricks makes this tower-entrance very interesting.
+The combination of different layers of stones and bricks makes this tower entrance very interesting.

 In a word, when you see this view, you know that you have stepped into a special, holy space.

 Besides the Church of the Ascension, the monastery’s complex includes a few buildings in the courtyard.